ertrzupek/ertrzupek.github.io/_projects/game projects/game_engines.md

     </div>
     <div class="col-sm mt-3 mt-md-0">
         <center>
-            <b>collision</b><br/>
+            <b>Collision</b><br/>
        </center>
-        - implemented a Physics class, with AABBs and LineSegments<br/>
+        - Implemented a Physics class, with AABBs and LineSegments<br/>
-        - designed a <b>unit test system</b> for the AABB-AABB and AABB-LineSegment intersection<br/>
+        - Designed a <b>unit test system</b> for the AABB-AABB and AABB-LineSegment intersection<br/>
-        - added a collision component to the player character so that it can stand on platforms and fall if not on the ground<br/>
+        - Added a collision component to the player character so that it can stand on platforms and fall if not on the ground<br/>
     </div>
 </div>
 <hr>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         <center>
-            <b>toon shading</b><br/>
+            <b>Toon Shading</b><br/>
         </center>
-        - implemented a <b>toon shader</b> with a four color threshold, based on a single colored directional light
+        - Implemented a <b>toon shader</b> in HLSL with a four color threshold, based on a single colored directional light
     </div>
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/engines/toon.gif" title="toon gif" %}